 The creation and redemption process may seem complicated, but it is one of the mechanisms that drives ETFs’ potential benefits.

-Tax Efficiency: Given that creation/redemption transactions are typically conducted in-kind—meaning securities are exchanged for ETF shares—they are tax exempt, helping to improve the tax efficiency of ETFs.
+Given that creation/redemption transactions are typically conducted in-kind — meaning securities are exchanged for ETF shares — they are tax exempt, helping to improve the tax efficiency of ETFs.

 Creation and Redemption Process

 The process whereby an ETF issuer takes in and disburses baskets of assets in exchange for the issuance or removal of new ETF shares.

 The degree to which an asset or security can be bought or sold in the market without affecting the asset’s price.
 Liquidity is characterized by a high level of trading activity.

 The market where shares of an ETF are created or redeemed.